MetroCard: Purchase options

-All new MetroCard purchases are charged a $1 fee, except to reduced fare customers and those exchanging damaged/expired cards.
+All new MetroCard purchases are charged a $1 fee, except to reduced-fare customers and those exchanging damaged/expired cards.
 This purchase fee does not apply to MetroCard refills.

 Subway station booths

-Booths staffed by MTA station agents (at specified time periods) are located in all MTA subway stations.
-Every type of MetroCard can be purchased at a booth, with the exception of the SingleRide ticket (purchased at the MetroCard Vending Machine) and MetroCards specific to other transit systems (AirTrain JFK and PATH).
-All booth transactions must be in cash.
+As of 2022, booths no longer handle any transactions, and station agents have been reassigned to other functions within the station.
+Prior to this booths staffed by MTA station agents (at specified time periods) are located in all MTA subway stations.
+Every type of MetroCard could be purchased at a booth, with the exception of the SingleRide ticket (purchased at the MetroCard Vending Machine) and MetroCards specific to other transit systems (AirTrain JFK and PATH).
+All booth transactions had to be in cash.

 MetroCard vending machines

 MetroCard Vending Machines (MVMs) are located in all subway stations, PATH stations (with the added ability to reload SmartLink cards), Staten Island Ferry terminals, Roosevelt Island Tramway stations, and the Hempstead Transit Center, Eltingville Transit Center, and Central Terminal at LaGuardia Airport.

 MVMs debuted on January 25, 1999, and are found in two models.
 Standard MVMs accept cash, credit cards, and debit cards, and are located in every subway station.
-Cash transactions are required for purchases of less than $1, and they can return up to $9 in coin change.
-MVMs can also reload previously-issued MetroCards.
+Cash transactions are required for purchases of less than $1, and they can return up to $9 in coin change (this amount was changed in later years to $6).
+MVMs can also reload previously issued MetroCards.
 MetroCard Express Machines (MEMs) are smaller MVMs that only accept credit and ATM/debit cards.
 Both models allow customers to purchase any type of MetroCard through a touchscreen.
 The machines also comply with the Americans with Disabilities Act of 1990, through use of Braille and a headset jack: audible commands for each menu item are provided once a headset is connected and the proper sequence is keyed through the keypad; all non-visual commands are then entered via the keypad instead of the touchscreen.
-PATH fare vending machines can dispense MetroCards.
+The MEMs and MVMs are geared to allow a maximum of 2 transactions per day when payment is made by either credit or debit card.
+PATH fare vending machines (only in PATH stations) can dispense MetroCards.
+MetroCards that have expired can be exchanged using a MVM or MEM if done within one year of the expiration date printed on the back of the card.
+This is done by using the Refill option on the machine screen.
+Any cash value that is left on the expired card will be transferred to the new card.
+No fee is charged for a new MetroCard in this instance.

+With the MetroCard being phased out, the vending machines were also removed from stations.
+In April 2025, the Court Square–23rd Street station, 21st Street–Queensbridge station, and Jackson Heights–Roosevelt Avenue/74th Street station became the first three stations in the New York City Subway system to have all their MetroCard vending machines removed.